San Martin Titi, Plecturocebus oenanthe

 Titi monkeys have a wide array of vocalizations with which they communicate.
 They are split into two types: higher-pitched squeaks, trills, and chirps, and lower-pitched chirrups, moans, honks, bellows, and screams.
 The higher-pitched sounds are often used when they are anxious or in stressful situations, or when they encounter violence.
 Their lower-pitched calls are most typically used in intra-group signaling among family members.
 “Chirrup” calls are believed to communicate information about the age and sex of the vocalizing monkey.

 San Martin titis also have a specific sequence of calls that they perform around the outer edge of their home range.
 First thing in the morning, a male of the group emits a series of grunts, moans, and other loud calls.
 If another group comes close, they “duet” by performing these calls at the same time.
 This reinforces each group’s boundaries.
 If the groups come in close contact, the calls get more intense and females join in.
-If the groups directly confront each other, the members lash at each other with their tails, exhibit piloerection, and chase each other.
+If the groups directly confront each other, the members lash at each other with their tails, exhibit piloerection (hair-bristling to make themselves appear larger), and chase each other.

 Like all titi monkeys, San Martin titis are monogamous, and often mate for life.
 Mated pairs are very closely attached—often literally!
 They engage in a behavior known as “twinning,” in which they rest together with their hands clasped and their tails intertwined.
 A closely related species, the Bolivian titi (C. donacophilus) has been known to show anxiety and distress when separated from their mate, and the male will mount and tightly grasp his mate when in the presence of another adult male.